Kettlebells for Beginners — A Complete Guide

 The first kettlebell for women is usually 8–12 kg, for men — 16–20 kg.
 Classic cast iron kettlebells are cheaper, but competition kettlebells have a standard size regardless of weight, which makes it easier to transition to heavier ones.

-The kettlebell has a shifted center of gravity — the ball hangs below the handle.
-This activates the stabilizing musculature, engages the core, and creates functional strength that a dumbbell cannot provide.
-A kettlebell exercise like the swing engages over 200 muscles simultaneously.
+A kettlebell has an offset center of gravity — the ball hangs below the handle.
+This activates stabilizing muscles, engages the core, and builds functional strength that a dumbbell cannot provide.
+An exercise with a kettlebell like the swing works over 200 muscles simultaneously.

 Women